-- Newly incoming Advanced Standing students will receive a welcome letter from the Field Office regarding the field practicum application process and information on the Pre Field-Placement Session which will be held in conjunction with the Advanced Standing Orientation.
+- 1. Newly incoming Advanced Standing students will receive a welcome letter from the Field Office regarding the field practicum application process and information on the Pre Field-Placement Session which will be held in conjunction with the Advanced Standing Orientation.
 During the Pre-Placement Session described in the Pre-Application Step students will receive pertinent information regarding the field practicum process and the use of Tevera and begin their field practicum application in Tevera. - 2.
 Students will be required to complete/submit a Field Practicum Application (see Appendices), upload an updated resume, and sign an acknowledgment form confirming the student has read both the student and field handbooks respective to their program.
 These tasks must be completed by the deadline specified below: - a.
 June 1 for MSW students applying to complete their field practicum for their advanced generalist year. - 3.
 The Department of Social Work's field placement selection process is designed to permit students to select their own placements by ranking their top three agencies on the field practicum application and selecting areas of interest. - 4.
-If a student is interested in an agency that is not listed in the Tevera database, then the student can add that site to their application and the Field Office will initiate the process of a partnership agreement. - 5.
+If a student is interested in an agency not listed in the Tevera database, they can add that site to their application and the Field Office will initiate a partnership agreement. - 5.
 Students requesting to complete an employment-based practicum will need to specify that on application. - 6.
 Advanced Generalist MSW students pursuing either the School Social Work (SSWK) Licensure or the Criteria C Pathway will need to specify that on the application.
 Students will need to be placed in an appropriate school setting to meet the needs of the SSWK licensure or an appropriate Criteria C setting to meet the needs of the Criteria C pathway. - 7.
-Once the application has been submitted, the Field Office will contact the student to review the application either via phone call, electronic communication, and/or virtual or in person meeting.
+Once the application is submitted, the Field Office will contact the student to review it via phone call, electronic communication, and/or virtual or in-person meeting.
 Then the Field Office will begin to reach out to sites specified on the application or determined through further discussion with the student. - 8.
-Failure to submit the field practicum application or adhere to the deadline for the field practicum application may result in the student having to withdraw from field practicum seminar which will delay the student's graduation date.
+Failure to submit the field practicum application or adhere to the deadline may result in the student withdrawing from field practicum seminar, delaying the student's graduation date. - a.
+Student submission of field applications will not be accepted after July 1 for students beginning in the fall semester for field practicum.